 SEMrush and Ahrefs

 To look at competitor keyword strategies, backlink profiles, and even organic search performance.
-For content gaps, Ahrefs will identify the topics your competitors cover, so that you can even the playing field.
+For content gaps, Ahrefs will identify the topics your competitors cover so that you can even play on the field.
 Here’s a SEMrush competitor report template you can use to bring it all together.

 Social Media Analytics